Schwungus/caulk/README.md

 <img align="right" height="128" src="assets/huge-caulk.png" alt="A splatter of caulk paste">

-caulk is an **up-to-date**, **functional**, **NON-DEPRECATED** wrapper for Valve's Steamworks API for use with plain C. Capische?
+caulk is an **up-to-date**, **functional**, **NON-DEPRECATED** wrapper for Valve's Steamworks API for use with plain C instead of C++ as intended.
+Capische?

-Refer to the [usage section](#basic-usage) and the [code example](src/caulk-test.c) for a quick rundown.
+Refer to [the usage section](#basic-usage) and [the code example](src/test.c) for a quick rundown.

 :heavy_check_mark: [Schwungus](https://github.com/Schwungus)-certified.

 ## Rationale

 The Steamworks SDK provides the header `steam_api_flat.h` which declares interoperable interface functions.
-However, it isn't pure C, leading to build errors (duh).
-This library mitigates that by generating a plain-C compatibility layer to C++ types, functions, and methods defined in the SDK, with the help of `steam_api.json`.
+However, it is written in C++, which leads to grotesque build errors if you include it in your plain-C code.
+This library mitigates that by generating a compatibility layer, gluing C++ classes, structures, functions, and methods defined in the SDK to plain-C code, with the help of `steam_api.json`, which is a repository of all classes and methods used in Steamworks designed for this specific purpose (thanks Valve!).

+Gluing the C++ SDK to C objects nonetheless requires using a C++ linker to produce the final binary.
+This means **you will have to use a C++ toolchain** to build your game.

+The key takeaways from going on through with this all are twofold:

+1. You get to use Steamworks inside a plain-C game.
+Doesn't matter whether it's being used for personal amusement or due to technical limitations.
+2. Other programming languages that can interface with C native libraries won't have to reinvent a whole new wrapper generator to bind the C++ Steamworks SDK to their C glue module. caulk reduces the friction of porting Steamworks to other programming languages by a whole step.

 ## Basic usage